brosio-lsn/GMM_and_Gaussian_processes_for_pollution_predictions/README.md

 This provides a bias-adjusted prediction, accounting for the asymmetric costs of under- and over-estimating the PM2.5 concentration at each location.

-With this approach, I was able to reach the hard baseline for predictions cost on test data, achieving an average penalty score of 8.61 when the hard baseline expected a prediction penalty score lower than 21.84.
+With this approach, I was able to reach the hard baseline for prediction costs on test data, achieving an average penalty score of 8.61, when the hard baseline expected a prediction penalty score lower than 21.84.